 While many visitors point and declare "hammerhead!" when they see this shark cruising through the exhibit, the bonnethead shark is easily distinguished from its much larger cousin.

 This shark’s head is considerably narrower than that of the hammerhead and is much more rounded in the front—hence its other common name, the shovelhead shark.

 A hammerhead’s nostrils are elongated into grooves that extend along the front of the head.
-These grooves are absent in the bonnethead shark, whose nostrils are located close to the eyes, near the ends of its flattened spade-shaped head.
+These grooves are absent in the bonnethead shark; their nostrils are located close to the eyes, near the ends of its flattened spade-shaped head.

 The sides and back of the bonnethead’s body are greenish-gray to dark brown with a paler underside.

 Bonnethead sharks feed primarily on crustaceans, but they also eat clams, octopuses and small fish.

-Bonnetheads are the second smallest shark in the hammerhead family, averaging 30 to 48 inches, with a maximum reported total length of 59 inches.
+Bonnetheads are the second smallest shark in the hammerhead family, averaging 30 to 48 inches long with a maximum reported total length of 59 inches.
 They can weigh up to 24 pounds.

 This species is not threatened.